-GOAL - Create a land use management system that protects and enhances the Town's environmental quality, natural and suburban character, unique resources and features and that directs growth in ways that benefit the residents and community overall.
+GOAL - Create a land use management system that protects and enhances the Town's environmental quality, rural_natural_and suburban character, unique resources and featuresand, that directs growth in ways that benefit the residents and community overall.

-- 1. Update the Comprehensive Plan, including the future land use component, to provide a balance between open space, conservation and development.
-Future land use should promote ongoing fiscal health without compromising the Town's diverse neighborhoods or environmental quality. - 2.
+- 1. Adopt a Update the Comprehensive Plan, that includinges thea future land use component, plan to hat will provide a balance between open space, conservation and development.
+Future land use should one that promotes ongoing fiscal health without compromising the Ttown's diverse neighborhoods or environmental quality. - 2.
 Protect existing residential areas from encroaching non-residential development (e.g. encourage distinct, development areas and discourage leapfrog development) - 3.
-Identify areas within the Town for development as well as open space conservation to achieve a desired balance.
+Identify areas withinef the Town for both development as well as nd open space conservation to achieve a desired balance.
 Implement through the use of both regulatory and incentive-based growth management tools such as those listed in item 4 below, to properly manage both the pace and impacts of desirable growth. - 4.
 Develop regulations and incentives to guide future land use in conformance with the future land use plan.
 Revise zoning, site plan, and subdivision provisions to address innovative clustering, average density zoning, conservation easements, and other open space protection provisions.
-Identify the tools, financing and administrative structure to implement an ongoing growth management program. - 5.
-Ensure consistency between the Comprehensive Plan and the policies of the Wilton Water & Sewer Authority (WWSA). - 6.
-Recognize the link between transportation and land use and utilize both local and regional planning to address current and future land use and quality of life impacts.
+Identify the tools, financing and administrative structure to implement an ongoing growth management program.